PoCInnovation/open-source-project-template/.github/pull_request_template.md

 - [ ] I have assigned this PR to myself
 - [ ] I have added at least 1 reviewer
+- [ ] I have added the needed labels
+- [ ] I have linked this PR to an issue
+- [ ] I have linked this PR to a milestone
+- [ ] I have linked this PR to a project
 - [ ] I have tested this code
-- [ ] I have added / updated tests
+- [ ] I have added / updated tests (unit / functionals / end-to-end / ...)
 - [ ] I have updated the README and other relevant documents (guides...)
 - [ ] I have added sufficient documentation both in code, as well as in the READMEs